MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **account_type** - indicates what authentication type the account is that is, Gmail, outlook, etc.
+- **account_type** - indicates what authentication type the account is.
+For example, Gmail, outlook, etc.

 - **account_has_groups** - Helps us make sure if the account has groups, they're configured correctly